DataTalksClub/machine-learning-zoomcamp/cohorts/2026/06-trees/images/2026-09-09-provenance-ledger.md

 # 06-trees durable provenance — 2026-09-09

-This ledger closes the provenance-only queue from the strict visual audit.
-It covers the eleven published illustrations that were already visually crisp and semantically accepted, but did not have a durable source-to-crop record.
-The published PNGs were not regenerated or modified in this commit.
+This ledger records durable source-to-crop provenance for the eleven illustrations in this queue.
+Seven published PNGs retain their previously accepted bytes.
+The four `10-summary` PNGs are regenerated in focused commits from their original non-crisp JPGs and bounded crops; their previous PNGs are never used as imagegen inputs.

 ## Method